sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/introductory-networking.md

 ***
 ## Task 1: Introduction

-This room will cover the following:
+This room provides an overview of key networking concepts.
+This room will teach us:
 * The OSI Model
 * The TCP/IP Model
 * How these models look in practice
-* An introduction to basic networking tools
+* Basic networking tools

 ## Task 2: The OSI Model: An Overview